Distance Functions, Critical Points, and the Topology of Random \v{C}ech Complexes: The Critical and Supercritical Ranges ( )

 The computation of the bound here is similar in spirit to the ones we used in the proof of Theorem \ref{thm:var_subcrit}, but technically more complicated, and we shall not give details.
 Rather, we shall suffice with a brief description of the main ideas: Every element in the sum can be expressed as the expectation of a triple sum of the form

 where each of the Poisson processes can either be equal to one of the others or an independent copy, depending on $j$.
-As for $\mean{\Delta_2}$ in the proof of Theorem \ref{thm:var_crit}, we can collect all the terms in which at least one of the balls $B(\cY_i)$ is disjoint from the others, and show that they cancel each other.
-For each of the remaining terms, we can show that if $\abs{\cY_1\cup\cY_2\cup\cY_3} = 3k+3-j$, with $0 \le j \le 3k+3$, then the relevant part of the sum in \eqref{eq:quadruple_sum} is bounded by either $\const n^{3k+3-j} r_n^{d(3k+3-j)}$ or $\const n^{3k+3-j} s_n^{d(3k+2-j)} = \const n$.
-The first bound is achieved by requiring that all the points are within distance of $r_n$ from the cube $Q_{i,n}$, and the second bound is achieved using integral evaluations similar to the ones used in the proof of Theorem \ref{thm:var_crit}.
+As for $\mean{\Delta_2}$ in the proof of Theorem \ref{thm:var_crit}, we can use Palm theory, collect all the terms in which at least one of the balls $B(\cY_i)$ is disjoint from the others, and show that they cancel each other.
+For each of the remaining terms, we can show that if $\abs{\cY_1\cup\cY_2\cup\cY_3} = 3k+3-j$, with $0 \le j \le 3k+3$, then the relevant part of the sum in \eqref{eq:quadruple_sum} is bounded by $\const n^{3k+3-j} s_n^{d(3k+2-j)} \rnd = \const n\rnd$.
+This bound is achieved using integral evaluations similar to the ones used in the proof of Theorem \ref{thm:var_crit}, along with the fact that all the points are located within distance of $r_n$ from the cube $Q_{i,n}$.
+Thus, we have

-Recall, that $|I_A| \le \const r_n^{-d}$.
-In the critical range, choose the first bound together with the fact that $n\rnd$ is bounded to obtain